Skip to the main content.

 6:22

-A threat actor, calling themselves NullGhost, had been scanning underground forums, auction sites, and breached credential dumps.
-It wasn’t personal—not at first.
-Just a routine sweep for low-hanging fruit.
-And that’s when they found it: an old database from a defunct webinar platform.
-Among the millions of leaked emails and hashed passwords, one stood out.
+A threat actor called NullGhost had been scanning underground forums and breached credential dumps.
+This was routine.
+Just sweeping for low-hanging fruit.
+That sweep turned up an old database from a defunct webinar platform.
+Among millions of leaked emails and hashed passwords, one stood out:

 chad.m@cyafinance.com

 The password hash was weak.
 Crackable.
-Within minutes, NullGhost had the plaintext: a slight variation of the company name and the year Chad got hired.
-Rookie mistake.
+Within minutes, NullGhost had the plaintext: a variation of the company name and the year Chad got hired.

-A quick social scan showed Chad had recently posted about closing a major refinance project.
-Lots of celebration, a shoutout to his vendor partner, and a proud mention of hitting his quarterly goals.
+A quick social media scan showed Chad had recently posted about closing a major refinance project.
+Celebration post.
+Vendor shoutout.
+A proud mention of hitting quarterly goals.

 "Big things coming soon.
 Couldn't have done it without my team and our awesome partners."

 NullGhost dug deeper.
-A vendor mentioned in the comments.
-A photo of Chad at a work happy hour with his ID badge partially visible.
-A humble brag about working hard and moving up from Assistant Manager the year before.
-Enough to build a profile—and enough to weaponize it.
+A vendor mentioned in comments.
+A photo at a work happy hour with an ID badge partially visible.
+A humble brag about moving up from assistant manager the year before.
+Enough data to build a weaponized profile.

-This was recon, plain and simple.
-The kind of recon that companies rarely see coming because the data isn’t behind a firewall.
-It’s out in the open, scattered across public platforms and old breaches.
+This was textbook reconnaissance.
+The kind companies rarely see coming because the data is not behind a firewall.
+It sits in the open, scattered across LinkedIn, social platforms, and old breach dumps.

 Prevent It Before It Starts

 Chad had no idea his old password was compromised.
-He didn’t know his vendor post and job title gave hackers a perfect target.
-But NullGhost knew.
+He did not know his vendor post and job title gave hackers a ready-made target.
+NullGhost knew.
 And they were just getting started.

 Coming up in Part 2: The Perfect Phish

-Someone's about to get an invoice they can’t ignore—and it's not from who they think.
+Someone is about to get an invoice they cannot ignore.
+And it is not from who they think.

 The Exploit: Anatomy of a Modern Cyber Heist Part 3 - The Clone Trap